 - Do not call the judge.
 Allow your attorney to advocate for you in court.
 It is not appropriate to call the judge or to write him or her a letter.

 Call Moyer Law, PC to Learn More About Your Options

 When it comes to child custody, many people don’t know where to start.
 It can be difficult to move beyond the emotions at hand and come to an agreement.
 Our Rhode Island child custody lawyer at Moyer Law, PC can guide you through it, carefully explaining the process, as well as your rights and options.

 Call at (401) 305-2934 to get started on your custody case.
 You are not alone.
-Our firm is here to walk you through the process from beginning to end.
+Our Rhode Island child custody attorneys are here to walk you through the process from beginning to end.